 With over 50 European H2020 and FP7 projects, an ERC grant and dozens of Belgian FWO, Brussels Innoviris and Flemish projects running, the BruBotics research groups have a strong track record of performing top-notch research.

 Human Robotics helps and supports humans.
 Our current research on exoskeletons, robot enhanced therapy, robotic rehabilitation, social robots for elderly, cobots in the industry, bionic prosthetics…proves that the possibilities to use robotic technology to actually improve the lives of people are almost endless.

 Our AR, VR and signal processing experts.
 ETRO crosses boundaries with visionary electronics & ICT in e-Health and other domains.

 How can robots increase quality of life of older people? is the central question for BAS in BruBotics.

 Robots need A.I..
 Our AI Lab focusses on nature inspired Machine Learning for complex problem solving.

-Exercise and the brain in health and disease: the added value of Human Robotics.
+Exercise and the brain in health and disease: the added-value of Human Robotics.

 Discover the research groups and their groundbreaking work more extensively on the research page of this website.